mshr0969/mshr0969/README.md

 ### Hi there 👋

 - 👨‍🎓 I'm a master's student at Kobe University.
-- 🌱 I’m currently learning about particle physics and data analysis.
+- 🌱 I'm conducting research on applying machine learning to particle physics.
 - 🧑‍💻 I work as a software engineer at Nagase Brothers Inc.
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/masahiro-sasada-252154331/)